 “It’s Indian dance but with American flavors to it, so it’s like a fusion of our upbringing,” said Srishti Dhar, a junior biochemistry major and vice president of Rowan Rangeela.
 She’s been dancing since she was a child.

 “When RAH does around-the-globe things, those are my favorite because it’s really special to see into a culture,” said Sanjana Kondapalli, a sophomore civil engineering major and one of the dancers.

 Nina Nandy, a senior finance major, explained some of the other traditional clothing.
 Nandy wore a red lehenga, which has a skirt and a top.
-Others dressed in a sari (or saree), which consists of a long length of cloth which can be wrapped around in multiple ways, depending on the region and style.
+Others are dressed in a sari (or saree), which consists of a long length of cloth that can be wrapped around in multiple ways, depending on the region and style.